featherbread/magic-mirror/README.md

     requested platforms, the copy will fail.
 When `src` is a single-platform image, this option is ignored and the image is copied as-is.

-The `specs.json` file in this repository is an example of a fully valid input that could be provided as-is to the `magic-mirror` CLI.
-However, **it is expected that you will generate specs in some kind of script** using upstream data, rather than writing them out by hand like this.
-For example, you might use `skopeo list-tags` to dynamically list the valid tags in a source repository, or you might define images and tags in a custom YAML or TOML schema and add a hardcoded `limitPlatforms` transform to every spec you generate.
+The `specs.json` file in this repository is an example of a valid input that could be provided as-is to the `magic-mirror` CLI.
+However, **it is expected that you will _generate_ specs** from another data source rather than write them by hand.
+For example, you might write a script that pipes `skopeo list-tags` into a `jq` filter, or you might list images and tags in a custom YAML or TOML schema and add a hardcoded `limitPlatforms` transform to every spec.

 ### Validation

-To ensure the consistency of a copy operation, Magic Mirror imposes a few requirements on the overall set of copy specs provided to a single run:
+To avoid undefined or confusing behavior, the input to a single Magic Mirror run must satisfy these requirements:

-- A single image reference cannot appear as both a source and a destination.
+- A single image reference must not appear as both a source and a destination.
 - Copy specs can be duplicated, but all copy specs for a given destination image must be equivalent, including the full source reference and transformations.
-- When a `sha256:…` digest is specified on a destination reference, the source reference must explicitly specify that same digest.
+- When a destination reference includes a `sha256:…` digest, the source reference must explicitly specify that same digest.
-- A `sha256:…` digest cannot be included in the destination reference of a copy spec that includes transformations.
+- A copy spec that includes transformations must not include a `sha256:…` digest in the destination reference.

 ### Registry Authentication

-Magic Mirror authenticates to registries when necessary using credentials set by `docker login` or `podman login`.
-[See the go-containerregistry documentation][authn docs] for more information about where credentials are found and the format of the relevant config files.
+Magic Mirror authenticates to registries using credentials set by `docker login` or `podman login`.
+[See the go-containerregistry documentation][authn docs] for information about how credentials are found and the format of relevant config files.

-Note that if your configuration uses Docker credential helpers, you will need to ensure that any requirements for using those helpers are met before running Magic Mirror.
-For example, if you have Docker Desktop installed and are using its default credential helper, you may need to have Docker Desktop running to use Magic Mirror with private registries, even though Magic Mirror does not touch the Docker daemon in any way.
+Note that if your configuration uses Docker credential helpers, you may need to satisfy their requirements to run Magic Mirror.
+For example, if you use Docker Desktop, you may need to have it running to authenticate with private registries even though Magic Mirror will not touch your Docker daemon in any way.

 [authn docs]: https://pkg.go.dev/github.com/google/go-containerregistry@v0.13.0/pkg/authn#section-readme